apache/daffodil-site/site/cli.md

 ``-s, --schema FILE``

    : The annotated DFDL schema to use to create the parser.
 This option cannot be used with the ``--parser`` option.

+``--stream``

+   : Split the input data at NUL characters and unparse each chunk separately to the same output file.

 ``-T TUNABLE=VALUE``